What is ESG (Environmental, social and governance?

 What are ESG scores?

 ESG analytics take into account those environmental, social, and governance risks that don’t feature in traditional financial analysis: health and safety, DEI, energy consumption, and so on.
-Although these carry significant financial consequences, traditionally they were disregarded in favour of the profit and loss account.
+Although these carry significant financial consequences, traditionally they were disregarded in favor of the profit and loss account.

 Not anymore.
 It’s now possible to evaluate all the environmental, social, and governance factors together and produce one rating that ESG investors can use, along with financial analysis, for making investment decisions.